ming436534/modelizr/docs/api/UnionCreator.md

 # Union Creator

 Instead of exporting a tool like `unionOf` - modelizr exports a **union creator**.
-It is used similarly to a model creator, and the resulting union can be used as a if it were a model.
+It is used similarly to a model creator, and the resulting union can be used in the same manner as a **model**.

 #### `union(key, models, options)`